molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Change variable value</aside>

-For testing the Observable, we use the same pattern that we have used for [testing a Component Output](#testing-outputs).
-We declare a variable `actualCount` that is initially undefined.
-Then we subscribe and assign the value emitted by the Observable to the variable.
-Finally, outside of the subscriber function, we compare the actual to the expected value.
+For testing the Observable, we use the same pattern that we have used for [testing a Component Output](#testing-outputs):

+1. We declare a variable `actualCount` that is initially undefined.
+2. We subscribe to the Observable.
+We assign the emitted value to the `actualCount` variable.
+3. Finally, outside of the subscriber function, we compare the actual to the expected value.

 ```typescript
 it('returns the count', () => {